How to Start Day Trading?

 A Controversial Practice

 A constant topic of debate on Wall Street has been day trading.
-Many believe that it can fetch you increased more profits while others are against it.
+Many believe it can fetch you profits, while others are against it.
 It has garnered a notorious reputation for itself because of other reasons as well.
 Malpractices and scams on the internet have created a bad reputation for it.
 Con artists try to lure new traders by painting false profit-making pictures for them.
-The get-rich-quick scams are still not hard to found.
+The get-rich-quick scams are still not hard to find.
 Most people who lose money while day trading often lack enough knowledge and experience.
-If you are not ready, you will be putting yourself at a higher risk with this strategy.
+If you are not ready, you will put yourself at a higher risk with this strategy.

 Many financial advisors and money managers believe that the risk involved in day trading does not justify the potential reward.
 This is why they shy away from it.
 On the contrary, those who have mastered the art of day trading argue that this strategy has many potentials.
-However, it cannot be neglected that the success rate is quite low while it is profitable.
+However, it cannot be neglected that the success rate is relatively low while it is profitable.
 This is not because the strategy is flawed but because of its complexity.
 Another reason for a low success rate is the inevitable presence of online scams.
-In addition to that, many financial practitioners and economists believe that long-term passive trading strategies outperform short-term active trading strategies when we look at the results over a significant period of time, especially when the results are compared after deducting taxes and fees.
+In addition, many financial practitioners and economists believe that long-term passive trading strategies outperform short-term active trading strategies when we look at the results over a significant period, especially when the results are compared after deducting taxes and fees.

 It can be argued that day trading is riskier than traditional trading, not everyone’s teacup.
 It is very demanding in terms of knowledge.
-A trader must possess an in-depth understanding of the know-how of the market.
-Do not get mesmerized by the success stories of a few day traders who made a lot of money in one day.
+A trader must possess an in-depth understanding of the market know-how.
+Do not get mesmerized by the success stories of a few day traders who made money in one day.
 These reports are often inflated and hide the failure stories or a significant number of traders.
 Of course, skill is essential in day trading, but we cannot neglect the role that good timing and luck have to play here.

 Is buying and selling options day trading?

 Buying and selling options can be day trading as well.
-A day trade is when you purchase or short option and then sell or cover the same option contract on the same day.
-Usually, options nonday traders only get 2:1 buying power but as a day trader, you will get 4:1 day trading buying power.
-Of course, based on preference, traders can trade options as swing traders or day traders, or long term traders.
+A day trade is when you purchase or short an option and sell or cover the same option contract on the same day.
+Usually, options Nonday traders only get 2:1 buying power, but as a day trader, you will get 4:1 day trading buying power.
+Of course, traders can trade options as swing, day, or long-term traders based on preference.

 Day trading stocks

 Day trading stocks strategy is based on short-term price movements in stock and can be very risky for most traders.
 The biggest problems are high commission, overtrading, and lack of experience.
-If you decide to trade stocks as a day trader, you need to test your strategy using expert advisors or manually, be prepared to enter and exit from positions fast (be nimble), and avoid emotions, high risk, and overtrading.
+Suppose you decide to trade stocks as a day trader.
+In that case, you need to test your strategy using expert advisors or manually, be prepared to enter and exit from positions fast (be nimble), and avoid emotions, high risk, and overtrading.

-It is important to understand the characteristics of a day trader to understand what day trading is.
-First, let’s make it clear that we are talking about professional day traders, that is, those who see day trading as a full-time job rather than a hobby.
+It is essential to understand the characteristics of a day trader to understand what day trading is.
+First, let’s clarify that we are talking about professional day traders who see day trading as a full-time job rather than a hobby.
 These people are well-established in this field.
-They possess profound knowledge of his marketplace.
+They possess profound knowledge of the marketplace.
 The following are the prerequisites that a successful day trader must have:

-• Marketplace Experience and Knowledge – If you are jumping into the market without any understanding, then you are doomed.
-Chart reading and technical analysis are important skills that any decent day trader would possess.
-In addition to that, they must also have a deeper understanding of the marketplace and its assets because charts can be deceiving at times.
+• Marketplace Experience and Knowledge – If you are jumping into the market without understanding, you are doomed.
+Chart reading and technical analysis are essential skills for any decent day trader.
+In addition, they must also have a deeper understanding of the marketplace and its assets because charts can sometimes be deceiving.
 With experience, you become better at it.

 • Sufficient Capital – Day traders stand at a greater risk than conventional traders as they take advantage of higher leverages.
 Therefore, you must possess enough risk capital.
-It not only saves you from financial ruins but also allows you to eliminate emotions from trading.
-You need a large capital if you wish to take advantage of intraday price movements.
+It not only saves you from financial ruin but also allows you to eliminate emotions from trading.
+It would help if you had significant capital to take advantage of intraday price movements.

-• Strategy – Most important thing is to test your strategy using expert advisors or manual testing.
-This should not surprise you that you need a good strategy that helps you land on a step higher than other traders.
+• Strategy – The most important thing is to test your strategy using expert advisors or manual testing.
+It should not surprise you that you need a good strategy that helps you land a step higher than other traders.
 There are many strategies like trading news, swing trading, and arbitrage that you can use.
-It would help if you were consistent to make these strategies work in your favor.
+It would help if you consistently made these strategies work in your favor.

 • Discipline – Trading is all about discipline.
 You can have the best trading strategy and enough capital, but nothing can fetch your profits without discipline.
-Every trader sets criteria before they begin trading, and many end up losing their money because they cannot even keep up with the rules they set for themselves.
+Every trader sets criteria before they begin trading, and many lose their money because they cannot keep up with the rules they set.
 Success and discipline go hand in hand.

-Volatility is what leads to profit, and day traders heavily rely on it.
+Volatility leads to profit, and day traders rely heavily on it.
 When a stock moves more than usual during a trading day, it can attract day traders.
-This movement can be because of several things like investor sentiments, general economic news, company news, or even earnings report.
+This movement can be because of investor sentiments, general economic news, company news, or earnings reports.

-Day traders also favor heavy liquid assets as liquid stocks allow them to change their position without compromising the stock price easily.
-Traders are likely to assume a buy position when a stock shows higher price movement and vice versa.
+Day traders also favor heavy liquid assets as liquid stocks allow them to change their position easily without compromising the stock price.
+Traders will likely assume a buy position when a stock shows higher price movement and vice versa.

-Irrespective of whether they open a buy or a sell position, traders are always on the lookout for a stock that shows a lot of movement.
+Irrespective of whether they open a buy or a sell position, traders are always looking for a stock that shows a lot of movement.

 Robinhood day trading

-Robinhood trading platform offers for day traders the lowest trading commissions.
-However, if you trade stocks, traders can be considered a pattern day trader if they execute 4 or more day trades within 5 trading days.
+Robinhood trading platform offers day traders the lowest trading commissions.
+However, if you trade stocks, traders can be considered pattern day traders if they execute four or more day trades within five trading days.
 To avoid the PTD pattern day trading rule, Robinhood day trading rules say that portfolio value (cash + stocks + options) needs to be greater than $25,000 at the end of the trading day to continue day trading the next day.

 Day trading rules

-Following day trading rules are important, especially for beginners:
+Following day trading rules are essential, especially for beginners:

-1. Risk management is important.
+1. Risk management is essential.
 Lower risk is better.

 3. Do not overtrade